 Collectively debate and refine all such possible requirements and try to reach rough consensus as described in 1.c above.

-Here are some possible requirements proposed by Chuck for illustrating the approach:
+Here is an example of a possible requirement proposed by Chuck for illustrating the type of requirements that might apply to the RDS in all circumstances:

 “The RDS must collect, validate, store and display the domain name and registrar name for all second level gTLD domain names.”
 (A possible source for this requirement would be [DE-D07-R02] – From Spec 4, Section 1.6: “Registrar Data [must include] Registrar Name.”)

-“The RDS must be in compliance with applicable international law.”(This possible requirement is already suggested by many items in the list of proposed requirements but is not specifically listed this way.
-However, it could possibly be derived from the gTLD registry and registrar agreements because contracted parties are expected to follow applicable laws.)

-If these two example possible requirements were proposed to the WG as ones that would apply to the RDS in all circumstances (i.e., no exceptions or specific conditions apply), the WG would then discuss them and modify their wording as needed for the purpose of determining whether there is at least rough consensus that they would apply to the RDS in all circumstances.
+If this example possible requirement was proposed to the WG as one that would apply to the RDS in all circumstances (i.e., no exceptions or specific conditions apply), the WG would then discuss it and modify the wording as needed for the purpose of determining whether there is at least rough consensus that it would apply to the RDS in all circumstances.

 Here is a counter example, i.e., possible requirements that may not apply in all circumstances:

-“[DE - D30 - R09] – The Data Retention Limitation principle (Article 6(1)e of the Directive) is a fundamental principle in EU data protection law imposing that personal data must only be kept as long as necessary to achieve the purpose for which the data have been collected or for which they are further processed. pg17” Note that this possible requirement would likely only apply when the applicable jurisdiction is the EU or in other jurisdictions that have similar directives.
+“[DE - D30 - R09] – The Data Retention Limitation principle (Article 6(1)e of the Directive) is a fundamental principle in EU data protection law imposing that personal data must only be kept as long as necessary to achieve the purpose for which the data have been collected or for which they are further processed. pg17” Note that this possible requirementmight only apply when the applicable jurisdiction is the EU or in other jurisdictions that have similar directives.

 Review and refine the triaged and grouped possible requirements list prepared in step 2 above including confirming dependencies and/or priorities as applicable.

 Deliberate on the remaining possible requirements for which there was not rough consensus that they apply in all circumstances using the triaged/grouped list of possible requirements from the preceding step ii.

+To facilitate further discussion on Chuck’s proposed step 3.b.i above, Chuck suggests seeking responses to the following questions:

+Do WG members think that there may be possible RDS requirements that would apply in all circumstances, i.e., there would be no exceptions or special conditions would apply regardless of who the users are, what the purposes of the RDS is determined to be, what the jurisdiction is, etc.?

+If so, is there support for starting deliberations as Chuck proposed in step 3.b.i above?

+If not or if there are significant objections to starting deliberations as in step 3.b.i, where should we start the deliberation process?